NCI RNA Biology Initiative

-The goal of the CCR RNA Biology Initiative is to create an inter-disciplinary environment to facilitate the rapid exchange of information and expertise on the structure, function and biological roles of RNA and to foster synergistic interactions amongst CCR investigators.
-We anticipate that insights into RNA biology and the development of RNA-based tools will define novel targets and accelerate the implementation of therapeutic interventions in cancer.
-The CCR RNA Biology Initiative is open to all CCR investigators with an interest in the biology of RNA.
+The mission of the NCI RNA Biology Initiative is to create an interdisciplinary environment to facilitate the rapid exchange of information and expertise on the structure, function and biological roles of RNA and to apply our collective knowledge to develop new diagnostics and therapies.
+To achieve our mission, we work to foster synergistic interactions amongst NCI and NIH intramural investigators and between our investigator and the larger RNA Community.
+The RNA Biology Initiative is open to all NCI investigators with an interest in the biology of RNA.

 - development of technology resources for the RNA community